| 印刷用原稿:

 power to destroy other nations under the absolute control of all

+nations.
 Let both sides seek to invoke the wonders of science instead of

 its terrors.
 Together let us explore the stars, conquer the deserts,